axelrogg/voltpy/docs/mechanical-analysis.md

     since all Ohmly's functions assume these units.

-Once created, a manually defined conductor is indistinguishable from one loaded from the database and can bE used in all mechanical analyses.
+Once created, a manually defined conductor is indistinguishable from one loaded from the database and can be used in all mechanical analyses.

 ## Defining a Mechanical Analysis Context